tarwn/lessthandot-hugo/blogs/content/posts/2014-01-22-the-wordpress-migration-you-probably-didnt-know-about.md

   <a href="/wp-content/uploads/2014/01/wordpress-spam.png"><img src="/wp-content/uploads/2014/01/wordpress-spam-300x55.png" alt="Time to empty out the spam for the day..." width="300" height="55" class="size-medium wp-image-2289" srcset="/wp-content/uploads/2014/01/wordpress-spam-300x55.png 300w, /wp-content/uploads/2014/01/wordpress-spam.png 363w" sizes="(max-width: 300px) 100vw, 300px" /></a>

   <p class="wp-caption-text">
-    Time to empty out the spam for the day…
+    Time to empty out the spam for the day...
   </p>
 </div>

 <p>
   Oh my god the spam.
 We have built up our spam rules on B2Evo over the course of years without even realising how much spam LessThanDot would be getting without those rules.
 Within the first 8 minutes of switching the sub-domain to show WordPress instead of B2Evo, we received more than 10 spam comments.
-Chrissie started deleting, I started deleting, a vast array of spammers kept at it, I started banning IPs…and the flood kept coming at a steady pace of 2 spam comments/minute.
+Chrissie started deleting, I started deleting, a vast array of spammers kept at it, I started banning IPs...and the flood kept coming at a steady pace of 2 spam comments/minute.
 I finally found a good spam plugin the next day that has managed the 2/minute load just fine without any performance impact on our servers (we still have to empty out the spam folder occasionally though, oh well).
 </p>

 <p>